piemadd/amtrak/readme.md

 ```

 ## JS Example
 And of course, as the TS is compliled to JS, you can use that as well.
-The only real difference between the two is how you (generally) import, so everything lese is the same.
+The only real difference between the two is how you (generally) import, so everything else is the same.
 The only difference here is that you can import *from* in ts, but you require the whole module is js.
 ```js
 const amtrak = require("amtrak");
 amtrak.fetchTrainData().then((trainData) => {